Dafydd-E/breadth-first-dictionary-search/README.md

 After reviewing the challenge, I could see that this is a "searching" problem.
 I researched into different searching algorithms to identify the best for this scenario, which concluded with the decision to use the Breadth-First search algorithm, this algorithm was chosen as it would find the shortest path from the start word to the end word in the minimum number of operations.
 It works as follows:

-1. From the starting position, find all the adjacent words (four letter words which differ by one letter).
+1. From the starting position, find all the adjacent words (four-letter words which differ by one letter).

 2. Is this word the end word, if not continue.